 Carefully I snipped away at the filthy fabric body—now with red Kool-Aid spilled on it and marks of ballpoint—removing her head, legs and the one arm still attached.
 I put the body fluff and stuff in the trash can.
 Then collecting her limbs (I still had the loose arm) and her head (now resembling one of the heads depicted in Glenda of OZ book where Glenda chooses the head of her choice to wear), I tied a pink satin ribbon around them.
 On a 3x5 card I wrote:

 I put her into tissue with her dress, panties, shoes and socks and put everything into a plastic bag and marked her price as five dollars.
-She was now in the garage for the rummage-sale instead of the thrift store pile.
+She was now in the garage in the rummage-sale pile, instead of the thrift store pile.
 The sale would be held the following Saturday.

 Shortly after nine o’clock when the garage door opened, two old women with a push cart walked up the street toward our house.
 They were joining many others who came in by the carload—people who were crowding around to take the best of the junk, to capitalize on one family’s change of fortune by scarfing up their treasures.
 The two old women entered the garage and looked around carefully.
 One of the them spied the package doll pieces and parts.
 “Look,” she said to the other one as she nudged her gently.
 “Look at that.
 “Is it what I think it is?
 A Madame Alexander?”